-The installation of the Hardhat Ethereum development environment can be done in just a few minutes, and getting started with a Hardhat project is a simple task.
-Just the base version of the development environment without plugins provides the users with many tasks, the ability to deploy, compile, and test contracts.
+The installation of the Hardhat environment can be done in just a few minutes, and getting started with a Hardhat project is a simple task.
+Just the base version of the development environment without plugins provides users with many tasks and the ability to deploy, compile, and test contracts.

 If you enjoyed this article answering the “what is Hardhat?” question, we highly recommend checking out other informative content here on our Web3 blog.
 For example, you can learn about leading zk-rollup projects, how to build a cryptocurrency portfolio dashboard, explore Web3 marketplace development, and how to get into DeFi blockchain development!
 In addition, if you’re interested in learning how to find tokens before they pump, make sure to check out our article, teaching you how to find new crypto coins early before they take off!
 Those articles can be found on the Moralis Academy blog, and Moralis Academy is also the best place to get blockchain certified!